alphagov/transformation-dashboard/_posts/2000-01-23-pay-tribunal-fees.markdown

   - url     : https://www.youtube.com/watch?v=S2QT1RvEdoQ
     caption : Watch a short demo which gives an overview of the service, filmed January 2014

+digital-inclusion: |
+  GDS has mapped the exemplars against the [digital inclusion scale](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/government-digital-inclusion-strategy#measuring-digital-exclusion) to help show where these services may be difficult for some people to use.
+[See the rating for Apply to an employment tribunal](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/exemplar-services-and-identity-assurance-how-complex-they-are#apply-to-an-employment-tribunal).

 ---